Sound film Transfer

 - Look for sprocket holes on one side of the film & brown constant stripe on the other side.

-16mm Optical sound
+16mm Composite Optical sound (common)

 - standard on 16mm prints